Questions & Answers

 Q) What is the communications system like?
 Are the Midwives available 24/7?

 A) At The Birth Tribe we provide services for you to accommodate you.
-We use a Midwifery Charting System called Maternity Neighborhood which has a communication app within it's system.
-You can always contact us with non-emergent questions through Messaging in Maternity Neighborhood.
+We use a Midwifery Charting System called ClientCare which has a communication app within it's system.
+You can always contact us with non-emergent questions through Messaging in ClientCare.
 We also have the Email Form on our website in which we try to reply within 24 hours on business days.
 The office phones are always forwarded directly to the Midwife on call.
 You will always get a Midwife if you call the office after hours, no crazy answering service!
 We frequently give out our personal phone numbers to accommodate our clients as well.